-Please see our risk assessment for our return to school in September here.
+Please see our risk assessment for our return to school here.

 Our letters regarding our return to school in June, September and October, plus any specific updates, can be found under the 'newsletter' section of our website.